-Visit the ‘Tijdelijk Museum’ (Temporary Museum) in the former prison complex of the ‘Bijlmerbajes’!
-After a successful first edition in the former Shell Tower (the present A’DAM Toren), the present edition explores connections with the new residents of the – equally temporary – asylum seekers’ centre set up here.
+The Temporary Museum was an art exhibition in the former prison “Bijlmerbajes” in Amsterdam.
+It was a continuation of the Temporary Museum in another vacant, iconic building in the city: the former Shell Tower (now “A’DAM Toren”), and in the near future the Temporary Museum will rise up again at another special location.
+The exhibition in the prison explored connections with the new residents of the – equally temporary – asylum seekers’ centre set up there.
 The participating artists and designers were invited to make new work for the occasion.
-Examples include Leonard van Munster’s tree fountain in the courtyard, Teun Castelein’s Bijlmer Hammam in an old cell block, Mayra Sérgio’s tea landscape and an installation in the control room featuring videos by Gali Blay.
-The Museum will continue to expand its collection throughout the exhibition period.
+Examples include Leonard van Munster’s tree fountain in the courtyard, Teun Castelein’s Bijlmer Hammam in an old cell block, Mayra Sérgio’s tea landscape and Jan Hoek’s transformed scooters.

 Initiators: Nathalie Faber (curator) and Claartje Kortbeek (producer) / 60 layers of cake foundation

 News: The “Bijlmer Hammam” from the artist Teun Castelein may stay until June 2018.
 You can make a reservation via: email@example.com